Entertainment Industry: Field of Future Innovation and IP

 By the same time, communications company Verizon Wireless launched a line of Android phones named “DROID”.
 As a result of the situation; Verizon paid Lucasfilm Ltd. an undisclosed sum for the rights to use this word as a brand name.

-And now the real thing, the term “droid” wasn’t even invented by Lucas, or the Star Wars franchise.
+And now the real thing, the term “droid” wasn’t even invented by George Lucas or the Star Wars franchise.
 The term “Droid” was first used in the science fiction story “Robots of the World!
 Arise!” by Mari Wolf, published in If: Worlds of Science Fiction in July 1952.

 Jack shook his head.
 “It’s crazy.
 They’re swarming all over Carron City.
 They’re stopping robots in the streets–household Robs, commercial Droids, all of them.” — Mari Wolf, “Robots of the World!
 Arise!”